 Is a monthly and an annual festival dedicated to international and Canadian shorts and feature films of all genres.

-All the monthly IMDb qualifying winners receive promotions and bonuses and are further nominated in the annual screening event and red carpet ceremony which will be covered by media at the Cinema du Parc of Montreal.
+All the monthly IMDb qualifying winners receive are further nominated in the annual screening event and red carpet ceremony which will be covered by media at the Cinema du Parc of Montreal.

 Twelve award winning films of each monthly edition will be screening in our annual festival event and one film will be chosen as the best picture of the year.